alicealvesmatias/Innovation-Vitals_Apps-Script/README.md

 # Innovation Vitals Tool – Google Apps Script

-This repository contains the Google Apps Script code developed to extend the functionality of the Innovation Vitals digital tool.
+This repository contains the Google Apps Script code developed to extend the functionality of the Innovation Vitals digital tool in Looker Studio.

 ## Purpose
 The script automates the interaction between **Looker Studio** and **Google Sheets**, enabling users to:
-- Add or remove indicators to an indicator selection associated with specific projects from the indicators database in Looker Studio;
+- Add or remove indicators to an indicator selection associated with specific projects from the indicators database directly in Looker Studio;
 - Export selected indicators (with sub-indicators, scales, and source articles) as CSV files.

 ## Main Functions